bactopia/bactopia/docs/usage-complete.md

     --SE STR                Single end set of reads in compressed (gzip) FASTQ format

     --sample STR            The name of the input sequences

+    ### For Downloading from ENA
+    --accessions            An input file containing ENA/SRA experiement accessions to be processed

+    --accession             A single ENA/SRA Experiment accession to be processed
 ```

 ## Dataset